Larry Slawson received his Master's Degree from UNC Charlotte in 2018. He has a keen interest in biology.

 Throughout South America, there lives one of the most feared predators of the Amazon.
 Known as the red-bellied piranha or “red piranha,” this extraordinary species of fish is one of the most fascinating animals in the world due to its fierce reputation and insatiable appetite.
 This article provides an analysis of the red-bellied piranha through an examination of the animal’s behavioral patterns and general characteristics.
-It is the author’s hope that a deeper understanding (and appreciation) of this remarkable animal will accompany readers following their completion of this work.
+It is the author’s hope that a deeper understanding (and appreciation) of this remarkable animal will accompany readers after going through this article.

 - Common Name: Red-Bellied Piranha